SHAXperiment/Marlin-Ender-5-SKR-Mini-E3/README.md

 I also added manual bed leveling with mesh leveling.
 Worked for me and the leveling was very easy.

+I used Visual Studio Code with Platform IO to compile and then put the firmware.bin on the SD-Card.
+Put it into the mainboard (SKR Mini not the original!) and it updates the firmware on the next start.

 ﻿# Marlin 3D Printer Firmware

 [![Build Status](https://travis-ci.org/MarlinFirmware/Marlin.svg?branch=bugfix-2.0.x)](https://travis-ci.org/MarlinFirmware/Marlin)